Yash03032002/ENCRYPTIX/README.md

 Steps to host a static website with custom domain.
 1. Create a custom domain name using AWS Route 53.
 2. Use an Amazon S3 bucket to host a sample website.
-3. Enable static website hosting and direct the domain ton S3 buckety.
+3. Enable static website hosting and direct the domain ton S3 bucket.